reiryuki/Proximity-Sensor-Disabler-Magisk-Module/README.md

 # Proximity Sensor Disabler Magisk Module

 ## Descriptions
-- Disables proximity sensor in any Android version or fixes proximity sensor instead in some ROMs
+- Disables proximity sensor in any Android version or fixes proximity sensor issue instead in some ROMs

 ## Requirements
 - Magisk or KernelSU installed